zhoulvjun/deep-research-web-ui/README.md

 Currently available providers:

 - AI: OpenAI compatible, DeepSeek, OpenRouter, Ollama
-- Web Search: Tavily (similar to Firecrawl, but with more free quota (1000 credits / month))
+- Web Search: Tavily (1000 free credits / month), Firecrawl

 Please give a 🌟 Star if you like this project!